> Academics > Course

 MAWL 6303 (3-3-0) Spiritual Formation and Worship

 This course provides a broad overview of spiritual formation and Christian worship.
 It includes practice in personal formation based upon biblical principles and integration of spiritual formation and worship in the individual life of the Christian and the corporate life of the Christian church.
-Fall, Spring, Online.
+Fall, Spring, Summer, Online.

 MAWL 6308 (3-3-0) Worship Through the Ages

 This course surveys the practice of private and corporate worship from the New Testament era through the present, including the rites. symbols, writings, and elements held sacred by the most prominent Christian traditions.
 It will also identify leaders who shaped most significantly the ways in which the Church has gathered to worship.
-Spring.
+Spring, Online.

 MAWL 6311 (3-3-0) Global Worship